mui/material-ui/docs/data/material/guides/next-js-app-router/next-js-app-router.md

 <!-- https://github.com/emotion-js/emotion/issues/3059 -->

-By default, Emotion inject Material UI styles at the bottom of the HTML `<head>`, which gives them precedence over custom styles (for example, from CSS modules, Tailwind CSS, or even plain CSS).
+By default, Emotion inject Material UI styles at the bottom of the HTML `<head>`, which gives them precedence over custom styles – for example if you are customizing Material UI with CSS modules, Tailwind CSS, or even plain CSS.

-In client-side React, the `prepend: true` option is passed to `createCache` to reverse the injection order, so custom styles can override Material UI styles without using `!important`.
+Emotion provides the `prepend: true` option for `createCache` to reverse the injection order, so custom styles can override Material UI styles without using `!important`.

 Currently, `prepend` does not work reliably with the App Router, but you can work around it by wrapping Emotion styles in a CSS `@layer` with a modification to the snippet above: